 1. Possibly strengthens the immune system and helps to cope with colds

-At least one study showed that if you eat garlic daily, the frequency of various ARVIs is reduced by an average of 63% – compared with placebo.
+At least one study showed that daily garlic consumption reduces the frequency of different ARVIs by an average of 63% - compared with placebo.

-And even if such a person (for the sake of accuracy, we note that the volunteers did not eat the cloves themselves, but the supplement with allicin) gets sick, he gets rid of the symptoms of a cold much faster – in a day and a half versus five in the placebo group.
+And even if such a person (for the sake of accuracy, we note that the volunteers did not consume the cloves themselves, but rather the allicin supplement) gets sick, he gets rid of cold symptoms significantly sooner - in a day and a half versus five in the placebo group.

 According to other sources, adding garlic extract to the diet improves immune cell function.
-And people who take it get sick half as often as those who do without this odorous plant.
+People who take it also become sick half as often as those who do without this odorous plant.
 Despite this information, medicine is still cautious and insists that more research is needed.
 But if you often catch a cold, you should try to connect with this vegetable.

 2. Reduces blood pressure

 Important for those who suffer from hypertension.
 Eating about four cloves a day for 24 weeks or longer lowers blood pressure just as effectively as some drugs.
-This is far from the only study on this subject.
-Garlic can actually curb hypertension – this is a scientifically proven fact.
+This is by no means the only study on the issue.
+Garlic has been shown to curb hypertension - this is a scientifically proven fact.

 3. Reduces the level of “bad” cholesterol

-Daily consumption of garlic reduces cholesterol levels in general and low-density lipoprotein (LDL – the “bad” cholesterol ) in particular.
-The effect is most noticeable if you eat 3-4 cloves every day for 8 weeks or more.
+Daily consumption of garlic reduces cholesterol levels in general and, in particular, low-density lipoprotein (LDL - the "bad" cholesterol).
+The impact is most obvious if you consume 3-4 cloves every day for at least 8 weeks.

 4. Resists the development of senile dementia

 Garlic is high in antioxidants, which, among other things, protect against mutations and damage to brain cells.
-Thus, the inclusion of this plant in the diet reduces the risk of developing memory impairments and dementia, including Alzheimer’s disease.
+As a result, including this plant in one's diet reduces the risk of developing memory impairments and dementia, including Alzheimer's disease.

 5. Reduces blood sugar

-This is especially noticeable in people who have type 2 diabetes.
+This is particularly obvious in people with type 2 diabetes.
 Moreover, the effect appears after 1-2 weeks of daily consumption of this vegetable.
-Research is still ongoing, but scientists call them very promising.
+The study is still ongoing, but scientists believe it is highly promising.
 Garlic is recommended for type 2 diabetes therapy.
-But it is highly desirable to do this under the supervision of the attending physician.
+But it is highly recommended that this be done under the supervision of the attending physician.

 6. Reduces the risk of prostate cancer

-Chinese men who eat at least one large clove a day have a 50% lower risk of developing prostate cancer than those who do not eat garlic at all or are content with tiny (up to a third of a clove) doses.
+Chinese males who consume at least one large clove of garlic per day have a 50% lower risk of developing prostate cancer than those who do not consume any garlic at all or are content with tiny (up to a third of a clove) doses.

 Also read: Garlic Sauce: Learn How to Make